 Boundaries are limits.
 They’re important because they create a sense of safety.
 In getting to know someone, it’s important to have an honest discussion about the boundaries and privacy you’re comfortable with.
 You may desire boundaries regarding your belongings, space, emails, and conversations, which, if violated would cause you to distrust your partner.
 You may feel betrayed if a private conversation with your partner is repeated to his or her friend, or if he or she talks to one of your friends or relatives about you.

-Years ago when I was a lawyer, I felt my boundaries were violated when a date sent flowers to my office, which although a nice gesture, embarrassed me at work.
+Years ago when I was a lawyer, I felt my boundaries were violated when a date sent flowers to my office for no reason, which although a nice gesture, embarrassed me at work.
 I wanted a boundary between my work and private life.
 It caused me to distrust the man’s judgment and discretion and proved to be true in other areas.
 When you tell someone your boundaries and they ignore them, this creates a second violation – one of disrespect.
 You may have to explain the reasons for your boundaries with the person who has a totally different mindset.

 A crucial boundary is the one around your body and sexuality.
 How much touching are you comfortable with early in your relationship, when and where?
 Are you going to be nonexclusive, sexually exclusive, or committed?
 Physical and sexual boundaries are essential to allow and protect the intimacy in your relationship.
 Jealousy and infidelity or even the perception of infidelity can irreparably ruin a relationship.
 You and your partner may have different values about what is acceptable.
 Have a frank conversation about what you require to feel safe and loving.
 Don’t be accommodating or idealistic about it – be real!